scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 Pro:

 * with shapeless records we have a good understanding what we are doing, however we need to tweak the encoding a bit
-* with some helper definitions the usage could be quite short
+* with some helper definitions, the usage could be quite short
 * reuse possible

 Con:

-* opens an can of worms, as this encoding could be useful for other requested features like [named tuples](named-tuple), which would require more thought-out design
+* opens a can of worms, as this encoding could be useful for other requested features like [named tuples](named-tuple), which would require more thought-out design
 * no support for `@deprecatedName`
 * identifiers are represented with string literals
-* no meaningfull way to use names within variadic patterns (the encoding enforces to use the names in order.
-A name like `last` in `Seq` could be implmented with this encoding.)
+* no meaningful way to use names within variadic patterns (the encoding enforces to use the names in order.
+A name like `last` in `Seq` could be implemented with this encoding.)

 Example for user: